DevAhmedNaeem/Youtube/README.md

 * Add JavaScript for dynamic elements (like video controls, like/dislike buttons, etc.).
 * Enhance the design with animations and transitions.
-* Include a search bar and improve the navigation.